N0taN3rd/Squidwarc/README.md

 Chrome versions 59 (stable) or 60 (beta) are actively tested on Ubuntu 16.04.
 Chrome version 60 is currently used and known to work well :+1:

 Chrome versions less than 59 Headless will not work.
-Windows is not supported yet (as of version 59).
+Windows is not supported yet (as of Chrome version 59).

 No testing is done on canary or google-chrome-unstable so your millage may vary if you use these versions.